 All the above recommendations do require a significant amount of work: keeping track of client milestones, mailing addresses, and individual preferences.
 But with Present, it’s all turnkey.
 Just integrate Present with your client management system, and we’ll alert you when it’s time to act and help you close the loop in less than a minute.
 Send any kind of gift—including charitable donations and experiences—or send a handwritten card as easily as sending a gift.
 Check out this video that shows more about how Present helps develop and maintain relationships.
 (Or book a demo now.)

-P.S.
-Present was co-founded by an attorney!
-Julie Schechter graduated from Harvard Law School and practiced at Gibson Dunn before developing this relationship-building software.
+Also, Present was co-founded by an attorney, Julie Schechter.
+She graduated from Harvard Law School and practiced at Gibson Dunn before developing this relationship-building software.